-Pangolin Associates conduct a comprehensive assessment of the greenhouse gas (GHG) emissions accountable to the Australian operations of Australian Mutual Bank.
+Pangolin Associates conduct a comprehensive assessment of the greenhouse gas (GHG) emissions accountable to the operations of Australian Mutual Bank.
 The estimated total carbon emissions for Australian Mutual Bank for 2021/22 was 1,502 tonnes of carbon dioxide equivalents (tCO2-e).
-The 2021/22 emissions was 969 tonnes, a reduction of 35.5%.
+The 2022/23 estimated emissions was 969 tonnes, while the 2023/24 estimate was 1,258 tonnes.
+Overall year on year (YoY) emissions in 2023/24 changed by 317.1 tCO2-e, an increase of 32.7% over the prior year.
+The largest contributor to last financial year's carbon footprint was 'ICT Services,' due to the migration to Microsoft Azure.
+Studies indicate that the Microsoft Azure cloud platform can be up to 98% more carbon-efficient compared to on-premises solutions.
+Additionally, we have been informed that by 2025, Azure will transition to using 100% renewable energy.